Hanno-git/SAM3X_Testing_Program/README.md

 These peripherals were tested using the Arduino Duo board

 Tested features:
-USART0,DAC,ADC,PIO (Input and Output mode),PWM
+USART0,DAC,ADC,PIO (Input and Output mode),PWM, multithreading with FREERTOS

 Untested features:
 TWI,SPI